Mimic Dorid

 Mimic Dorid, Baptodoris mimetica.
 Underwater photograph taken in Monterey Bay, California, February 2022.
 Photograph and identification courtesy of Bob Hillis, Ivins, Utah.

 Morphology: The Mimic Dorid has an oval outline and a high profile.
 It is bright lemon yellow in color and covered with small oblique white spots, which are uniformly scattered over the dorsal surface.
 Their rhinophores are brown and their gills are translucent white.
 The dorsal surface is textured with caryophillidia (sensory tubercles surrounded by tiny spicules).
 The head is well developed with paired labial tentacles and the foot is broad and bilabiate anterior.
 The posterior end of the foot is rounded and extends beyond the posterior of the notum.
-The Mimic Dorid reach a maximum of 3.6 cm (1.4 inches) in length.
+Mimic Dorids reach a maximum of 3.6 cm (1.4 inches) in length.
 The Mimic Dorid is distinguished from the similar White-spotted Dorid, Doriopsilla albopuncta, which is less rigid, has tentacles under its mantle, and holds its gills more horizontally.

 Diet: Mimic Dorids feed primarily on sponges.